Manly to Dee Why

 Curl Curl to Dee Why

-The final leg to Dee Why is along a bush path which runs in front of headland homes.
+The final leg to Dee Why is along a bush path that runs in front of headland homes.
 The path undulates and there are some stairs.
 Take care in the wet as some sections are mossy and slippery.

 Dee Why tidal pool

-Dee why Beach is around 1.2 km long if you measure to the lagoon, longer if you include Long Reef Beach beyond it.
+Dee Why Beach is around 1.2 km long if you measure to the lagoon, longer if you include Long Reef Beach beyond it.

 In the area